 Domain names don’t matter

 In the early years of the internet, everyone was focussed on domain names, and there’s still a common fear that we need to buy a domain name before someone gets the one we want.
 While this used to be the case, it’s no longer essential to have a domain name to market something.
-I am a writer called Michael Burge who lives on Coochiemudlo Island, and all my social media assets have my name, my vocation and my location embedded in them.
+I am a writer called Michael Burge who lived on Coochiemudlo Island, and all my social media assets have my name, my vocation and my location embedded in them.
 If you google the terms: ‘Writer’, ‘Michael’ and ‘Coochiemudlo’, you’ll find my website.
 If you google those terms and add ‘Facebook’ or ‘Twitter’, you’ll find my website, Facebook and Twitter accounts in one search.
 You don’t need to ensure people write down your domain name these days, just say: “Google ‘Writer Michael Burge’ and you’ll find me!”
 Even if they forget half the details, they’ll find you, thanks to what’s known as metadata.

 Metadata is what matters

 Metadata describes something (e.g. a writer, or a book) and allows it to be found again by browsing or searching.
 In the blogging world, metadata has been filtered-down into a process of creating tags and categories for each page of information you publish on your website or blog.
 I participate in the social media with a special interest in LGBTI equality, so if you google my name and ‘marriage equality’ or ‘LGBTI’, you’ll also find me, because I regularly use these terms as tags and categories.
 More on this process when we get to blogging.
 For now, let go of domain-name thinking, the world has moved on to metadata.

 Usernames and User IDs